On the topological contents of eta invariants: Examples

 \end{kor} This proves the complex version of the conjecture 3 in \cite[Sec 1.5]{2009arXiv0912.4875B}.
 In fact, for even $m$ there is no difference between the real and complex case, but in the case of odd $m$ the complex version implies the real version up to two-torsion which was known before.
 We believe that a real version of the present theory would prove the conjecture completely.

 The formula for $b^{an}$ given in \cite[Sec 3.3]{2009arXiv0912.4875B} and reproduced here as (\ref{eq1007}) is an intrinsic formula which uses the notion of a geometric $String$-structure \cite{2009arXiv0906.0117W}.
-In the following we show that a geometric $String$-structure gives rise to a good geometrization $\cG^{String}$ such that the intrinsic formula \ref{them2} specializes to the one for $b^{an}$.
-Since $String$-structures refine $Spin$-structures we start with the construction of a geometrization for a $Spin$-structure.
+In the following we show that a geometric $String$-structure gives rise to a good geometrisation $\cG^{String}$ of $(M,f,\tilde \nabla^{TM})$ such that the intrinsic formula Theorem \ref{them2} specialises to the one for $b^{an}$.
+Since $String$-structures refine $Spin$-structures we start with the construction of a geometrisation for a $Spin$-structure.

-Let $(M,f)$ with $f:M\to BSpin$ be an $n$-dimensional manifold with a normal $Spin$-structure.
+We consider a cycle $(M,f)$ for $\pi_{n}(MSpin)$.
 We are going to use a version of Subsection \ref{sec1677} for $Spin$-structures.
 If $V\to M$ is a real euclidean oriented vector bundle, then the $Spin$-gerbe $\underline{Spin(V)}$ of $V$ associates to each open subset $A\subseteq M$ the groupoid $Spin(V_{|A})$ of $Spin$-structures on the restriction of $V$ to $A$.
 This gerbe has the band $\Z/2\Z$, and its isomorphism class is classified by the Dixmier-Douady class

 the second Stiefel-Whitney class of $V$.